pollywoggles/OneOnOneAnim/README.md

 ###Javascript Libraries
 The application uses [crossroads.js](https://millermedeiros.github.io/crossroads.js/) for routing, as well as [hasher.js](https://github.com/millermedeiros/hasher/) for maintaining browser history within the SPA (i.e. so the browser's forward and backward buttons will work).

 [require.js](http://requirejs.org/docs/api.html) manages javascript file dependencies.
-Here is the (config file)[app/boot/require.config.js].
+Here is the [config file](app/boot/require.config.js).

 [Knockoutjs](http://knockoutjs.com/) was used for data-binding and the MVVM library in general.
 It is just one MV library among many good options.
 A great comparison between various MV libraries can be viewed in the [ToDo page](http://todomvc.com/).